This document is also available in these formats: PDF.

 [List of Flash Effects] [Full text of Flash Effects]

-Flash Effects may be played at any time except the Draw phase.
+Flash Effects are played throughout the game, except during the Draw phase.

 If a Flash Effect has a cost or requirement, the Character using the Flash Effect must pay the cost or meet the requirement.

-If a Flash Effect has a modifier before an ability (i.e. add (+), subtract (-), multiply (x), or divide(/)), it modifies that ability.
+If a Flash Effect has a modifier before an ability (add (+), subtract (-), multiply (x), or divide(/)), it modifies that ability.
 If there is no modifier, the Flash Effect's ability replaces the Character's.

 Global Effects have blue faces and purple backs.
 They many have any number of Abilities listed on the lower left of the card.
 Costs are listed above bonuses.
 Global Effects have one text box with any Instructions, Flavor Text, Quotes, or Categories.